eossi/headway/README.md

 # headway
-headband controller programmed using arduino leonardo.
+headband game controller programmed using arduino leonardo.

 code to be used with one-click button controller.